 Your alternative minimum taxable income, less any applicable AMT exemption, is multiplied by 26 percent and reduced, within certain limitations, by any allowable foreign tax credit.
-The AMT rate increases to 28% for married taxpayers filing separately with AMT income in excess of \$110,350 Rev. Proc.
-2022-38, sec.
-11 and for all other taxpayers whose AMT income exceeds \$220,700.
+The AMT rate increases to 28 percent for married taxpayers filing separately with AMT income in excess of \$116,300 and for all other taxpayers whose AMT income exceeds \$232,600.
 If the resulting minimum tax exceeds your regular tax, you are subject to an AMT liability equal to the difference.

-The 3.8 percent tax on an individual's net investment income - also known as the "net investment income tax," discussed in Chapter 2-is not taken into consideration in determining whether, and how much, AMT liability is imposed.
+The 3.8 percent tax on an individual's net investment income-also known as the "net investment income tax," discussed in Chapter 2-is not taken into consideration in determining whether, and how much, AMT liability is imposed.